PAPER: Privacy-Preserving Convolutional Neural Networks using Low-Degree Polynomial Approximations and Structural Optimizations on Leveled FHE: Structural Optimizations

 \subsection{Impact on RNS Levels}

-The combination of our polynomial activation function with the structural optimizations proposed in this section reduces the number of RNS levels $\mathcal{L}$ required for multiplication compared to PILLAR \citep{pillar}, which previously achieved the lowest $\mathcal{L}$: from 87 to 18 for ResNet-18, from 97 to 20 for ResNet-20, and from 157 to 32 for ResNet-32.
-A complete analysis of the contribution of each technique to the reduction in required levels for ResNet models is provided in \S\ref{sec:analysis_depth}.
+The combination of our polynomial activation function with the structural optimizations proposed in this section reduces the number of RNS levels $\mathcal{L}$ required for multiplication compared to PILLAR \cite{pillar}, which previously achieved the lowest $\mathcal{L}$: from 79 to 16 for VGG-16, 87 to 18 for ResNet-18, 97 to 20 for ResNet-20, and 157 to 32 for ResNet-32. \textbf{\underline{Level Analysis.}} Table \ref{tab:levels} summarizes the number of levels $\mathcal{L}$ required for multiplication across VGG and ResNet models under various optimization techniques.
+To illustrate, we focus on ResNet-18, which comprises 17 convolutional layers, batch normalization layers, and activation functions, along with a single average pooling and linear layer: